| |

 accept the Buddha and reject the pig.
 Irrespective of

-their status in the order of things, it reflects the image.
+their status in the order of things, it merely just reflects the image.
 Likewise, the natural clarity of the

 on the objects before the mirror, nor on the appearances in